cpage-pivotal/spring-app-advisor-action/README.md

-# Tanzu Deploy Action for Github Workflows
+# Spring Application Advisor Action for Github Workflows

 ### About